Foods that Make Women Feel Amazing

 Additional Foods to Help Balance Our Hormones

-Doing research for this post I found a great article on even more foods that help balance our hormones and help prevent chronic disease.
+As a result of doing research for this post I found a great article on even more foods that help balance hormones and help prevent chronic disease.
 I hope that you find it as helpful as I did!
 It gives me even more reasons to eat avocados, flax, broccoli, pomegranates, salmon, leafy greens, nuts, soy, turmeric and quinoa.
 Foods that help balance our hormones.

 Here is my new salad recipe, I hope that you enjoy making it and eating it.
 You can add frozen blueberries instead of fresh if you prefer.

 This salad contains of lot of foods that I shared that are beneficial for women’s health which include apples, blueberries, soy, a cruciferous vegetable, walnuts and a yogurt dressing.
 That is six out of the ten that I mentioned that are foods that make women feel amazing!

 Makes 2 servings (but double it to easily make 4 or have for the next day)